 Many drug offenses are not the result of a single person’s actions, but rather the end result of a larger, organized effort to manufacture, traffic, and distribute drugs.
 As a result, law enforcement may spend significant time and resources investigating drug conspiracy crimes.

 A conspiracy is a plan or agreement by multiple parties to commit a certain crime.
 In the context of narcotics, a conspiracy may involve two or more people working together to produce illicit substances, sell illicit substances, or commit a similar act.
 If you have been implicated in an organized drug investigation, you may benefit from the aid of a Nebraska drug conspiracy lawyer.
-A dedicated attorney from Berry Law Firm could represent your interests from the initial questioning all the way to trial.
+A dedicated attorney from Berry Law could represent your interests from the initial questioning all the way to trial.

 Nebraska Drug Conspiracy Laws